cjgwhite/result/README.md

 # Result

-A micro-library that provides and implementation of a 'Result' object used to wrap return values from methods indicating SUCCESS, FAILURE and ERROR conditions.
+A micro-library that provides an implementation of a 'Result' object used to wrap return values from methods indicating SUCCESS, FAILURE and ERROR conditions.

 ## Usage